 The winning Tennessee team receives an all-expenses paid trip to DOE’s National Science Bowl in Washington, D.C. later in the year.
 The National Science Bowl® is a nationwide academic STEM competition that tests students in a wide range of science topics, including biology, chemistry, Earth science, physics, energy and math.
 The National Science Bowl involves more than 13,000 students nationwide and is the only science competition in the United States sponsored by a federal agency.

-The Tennessee Science Bowl is sponsored by DOE’s Oak Ridge Office and other local businesses including ORAU, which manages ORISE on behalf of DOE and has been a partner since the event was launched in 1991.
+The Tennessee Science Bowl is sponsored by DOE’s Oak Ridge National Laboratory Site Office and other local businesses including ORAU, which manages ORISE on behalf of DOE and has been a partner since the event was launched in 1991.

 What kinds of questions are asked at the Science Bowl?